The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 • Formula columns allow you to calculate more complex metrics by building Excel-like formulas within the structure hierarchy, getting results in real-time.
 You can show the results of the calculations, show messages based on these results, or add color and formatting to them using Wiki markup language.
 For example, you can easily highlight all overdue issues in your structure by showing colored text in the formula column.
 Structure Jira formula columns

 Once you’ve added and configured the columns that you need, you can save them as Views.
-Views can then be shared with other users, associated with particular structures, or set as defaults.
+Views can then be shared with other users, associated with particular Structures, or set as defaults.
 Structure includes several default views, but you can make as many of your own as you like.

 3. Transformations